-Neighbors recall final moments of fatal Queens fire
+Queens fire victims identified, remembered by friends, neighbors - amNewYork

 “We didn’t hear nothing,” Gordon said.
 “By the time I got to the front of the house there was no movement in the window.”

-The victims were two young boys, two teenage girls and a young woman.
-Police identified them as 2-year-old Chayce Lipford, 10-year-old Rashawn Matthews, 16-year-old Jada Foxworth, 17 year-old Melody Edwards and 20-year-old Destiny Dones.
+The victims were identified by police as 2-year-old Chayce Lipford, 10-year-old Rashawn Matthews, 16-year-old Jada Foxworth, 17-year-old Melody Edwards and 20-year-old Destiny Dones.

-White balloons were tethered to a fence and white and yellow flowers were placed outside the home on Monday.
-It's not immediately clear which of the victims, if any, were residents of the house.
+White balloons were tethered to a fence and white and yellow flowers were placed outside the two-story home on 208th Street Monday, where relatives and friends of the victims came by to pay their respects.

+Melody Edwards was visiting her best friend, Foxworth, when the fire consumed the house, according to Melody’s uncle William Garrett, 65.

+“She had just come over a couple of hours before to do her homework,” said Garrett, adding that Melody lives with her mother and siblings in St. Albans.

+Glenford said he was in church when he learned the news of his daughter’s death.
+Melody’s mother called him to tell him that she had seen what had happened on television in the news.

+“I want to know.
+I have to know.
+I want to know what happened,” Glenford said.
+“I lost my baby.
+That’s my gift.
+That’s a gift from me — that little girl.”

 Natasha Khan, 15, said she was a friend of Foxworth and they were on the same cheer team at the Young Women’s Leadership School.
-Khan only found out about her friend’s death when she got to school on Monday, she said.

 “It’s so hard, I didn’t expect this,” Khan said, speaking through heavy tears.
 “It’s devastating.
 I had to come.”

-Khan said Foxworth had just returned from a nationals competition in Florida.
+Foxworth had just returned from a nationals competition in Florida, Khan said.

 “She was a good person,” she said, recalling her friend’s love for cheerleading: “That was her life, she was dedicated to it.
 Half of my school is devastated, the whole cheer team.”